JasonPKnoll/mastermind/dtr_guidelines_memo.md

 Group Member Names: *Antonio King, Jason Knoll*

 Goals and Expectations for the Project (What does each group member hope to get out of this project?
 What do we want to achieve as a team?
 How will we know that we're successful?):
+*Update: Keep awareness of project time, progress, and concept learning.
+Allot time for individualize learning and processing.*

 Team strengths & collaboration styles (consider discussing your Pairin qualities here):